linn221/RequesterBackend/PROJECT_CONVENTIONS.md

 This document outlines the coding conventions, patterns, and rules followed in the RequesterBackend project.

+## Rules
+run bash script start.sh to build and run the program after a prompt has been finished processing to save me more time

 ## API Response Patterns

 ### Create Operations (POST)